 speaker

 John Miller

 Hi, guys.
-Congrats on the quarter end and thanks for the question.
-Maybe on gross margin dynamics, can you give me a little more color about how you expect gross margin to evolve maybe just over the next couple of quarters, given you reiterated the full year guidance, but it seems like you're a little bit ahead of schedule this quarter.
-Is there still some variability to expect in gross margin going forward in Q4?
+Congrats on the quarter, and thanks for taking the question.
+Maybe on gross margin dynamics, can you give me a little more color about how you expect gross margin to evolve maybe just over the next couple of quarters, given you reiterated the full year guidance, but it seems like you're a little bit ahead of schedule? this quarter, is there still some variability to expect in gross margin going forward into Q4?

+speaker